abodelot/wallbreaker/README.md

 ## Where is the configuration file?

+The configuration is saved in the app config directory:

 - Linux: `$HOME/.config/wallbreaker/settings.ini`
 - MacOS: `$HOME/Library/Application Support/wallbreaker/settings.ini`
 - Windows: `$APPDATA\wallbreaker\settings.ini`

+This directory also contains screenshots.

 ## How to build from source?